-Starting a business can be mind-boggling for first-time entrepreneurs who may have some great ideas but do not know where to start.
+Starting your own business can be mind-boggling for first-time entrepreneurs.
+This is especially so if you have some great ideas but do not know where to start.

-There are tons of free resources out there, and you might want to check out The Strawberry Startup by Moses Lim which is an ideal read if you are looking to monetise your passion.
+There are tons of free resources out there to help with starting your own business.
+You might want to check out The Strawberry Startup by Moses Lim which is an ideal read if you are looking to monetise your passion.

-In the event that you wish to avoid a few of the challenges of starting a business, then purchasing an existing business or buying a successful franchise may be better choices.
+In the event that you wish to avoid a few of the challenges of starting your own business, then purchasing an existing business or buying a successful franchise may be better choices.

 Myth #1: You do not need a lot of money to start a business